babrak112/DigitalLibrary/readme.md

 ## Project description
 Digital Library is an application developed in Django in Python, which will allow user to search, filter, sort books in SQLite database, get information on Authors and their biography.
-It allows users with specific rights to add/edit/delete books, insert comments to books which will serve other readers as recommendations.
+It allows users with specific rights to add/edit/delete books, along with their images.

 ## Main Functionalities: